The Bellman equation for power utility maximization with semimartingales: Preliminaries

-\subsection{Semimartingale Characteristics}
+\subsection{Semimartingale characteristics}

 In the remainder of this section we introduce tools which are necessary to describe the optimization problem locally.
-The use of semimartingale characteristics and set-valued processes follows~\cite{GollKallsen.03} and~\cite{KaratzasKardaras.07}, which consider logarithmic utility and convex constraints.
-That problem differs from ours in that it is ``myopic''; i.e., the characteristics of $R$ are sufficient to describe the local problem and so there is no need for an opportunity process.
+The use of semimartingale characteristics and set-valued processes follows \cite{GollKallsen03} and~\cite{KaratzasKardaras07},\vadjust{\goodbreak} which consider logarithmic utility and convex constraints.
+That problem differs from ours in that it is ``myopic,'' that is, the characteristics of $R$ are sufficient to describe the local problem and so there is no need for an opportunity process.

-We refer to~\cite{JacodShiryaev.03} for background regarding semimartingale characteristics and random measures.
-Let $\mu^R$ be the integer-valued random measure associated with the jumps of $R$ and let $h: \R^d\to\R^d$ be a cut-off function; i.e., $h$ is bounded and $h(x)=x$ in a neighborhood of $x=0$.
+We refer to \cite{JacodShiryaev03} for background regarding semimartingale characteristics and random measures.
+Let $\mu^R$ be the integer-valued random measure associated with the jumps of $R$ and let $h\dvtx\R^d\to\R^d$ be a cut-off function, that is, $h$ is bounded and $h(x)=x$ in a neighborhood of $x=0$.
 Let $(B^R,C^R,\nu^R)$ be the predictable characteristics of $R$ relative to $h$.
-The \emph{canonical representation} of $R$ (cf.~\cite[II.2.35]{JacodShiryaev.03}) is
+The \textit{canonical representation} of $R$ (cf. \cite{JacodShiryaev03}, II.2.35) is

-The finite variation process $(x-h(x))\ast \mu^R$ contains essentially the ``large'' jumps of $R$.
-The rest is the canonical decomposition of the semimartingale $\bar{R}=R-(x-h(x))\ast \mu^R$, which has bounded jumps: $B^R=B^R(h)$ is predictable of finite variation, $R^c$ is a continuous local martingale, and $h(x)\ast (\mu^R-\nu^R)$ is a purely discontinuous local martingale.
+The finite variation process $(x-h(x))\ast\mu^R$ contains essentially the ``large'' jumps of $R$.
+The rest is the canonical decomposition of the special semimartingale $\bar{R}=R-(x-h(x))\ast\mu^R$, which has bounded jumps: $B^R=B^R(h)$ is predictable of finite variation, $R^c$ is a continuous local martingale and $h(x)\ast(\mu^R-\nu^R)$ is a purely discontinuous local martingale.

-As $L$ is a special semimartingale (Lemma~\ref{le:BoundsForL}), it has a canonical decomposition $L=L_0+ A^L + M^L$.
-Here $L_0$ is constant, $A^L$ is predictable of finite variation and also called the \emph{drift} of $L$, $M^L$ is a local martingale, and $A_0^L=M^L_0=0$.
+As $L$ is a special semimartingale (Lemma \ref{leBoundsForL}), it has a canonical decomposition $L=L_0+ A^L + M^L$.
+Here $L_0$ is constant, $A^L$ is predictable of finite variation and also called the \textit {drift} of $L$, $M^L$ is a local martingale and $A_0^L=M^L_0=0$.
 Analogous notation will be used for other special semimartingales.
 It is then possible to consider the characteristics $(A^L,C^L,\nu^L)$ of $L$ with respect to the identity instead of a cut-off function.
 Writing $x'$ for the identity on $\R$, the canonical representation is